 I look at Corbyn and I look at Sturgeon and I wonder if there’s a difference between them for both wait to take a constitutional decision until after Brexit does its worst, a case of let’s see how long the patient survives before we send in Air Ambulance.

 Labour will not join the SNP to defeat England’s neo-fascism because it is determined Scotland remains a British colony.
 Like the Tories, Labour knows corrupt authoritarian rule brings benefits.
-What is Sturgeon thinking she’s achieving offering olive branch after olive branch to the Labour Party when she should be explaining, arguing, pleading to us to understand the benefits of self-governance?
-They don’t want to listen.
-We do.
+What is Sturgeon thinking she’s achieving offering olive branch after olive branch to the Labour Party when she should be explaining, arguing, pleading to the populace of Scotland to see the benefits of self-governance?

 Macintosh made an historic error of judgement.
 His gave UK law officers the opportunity to apply to the Supreme Court to provide “legal certainty” about whether our Bill was valid.
 That delayed matters while Westminster sneakily drew up its blocking plans.
 The sleight-of-hand was so easily predicted yet somehow not by the SNP.